Simon-Brandt/ShellArgparser/README.md

 - ***Allowed values:*** Any positive integer
 - ***Default value:*** `5`
 - ***Description:*** The maximum column width of the first column in the generated help message.
 This column holds the short options of the arguments, hence, it can be rather narrow.
 The column's content gets wrapped by line breaks if its width exceeds the `ARGPARSER_MAX_COL_WIDTH_1`.
 If it is less wide, the column is shrunk accordingly.
 It is recommendable to have a total width of the help message of 79 characters.
-As one space is always inserted as separation between the first and second, as well as the second and third column, the sum of `ARGPARSER_MAX_COL_WIDTH_1`, [`ARGPARSER_MAX_COL_WIDTH_2`](#argparser_max_col_width_2), and [`ARGPARSER_MAX_COL_WIDTH_3`](#argparser_max_col_width_3) should equal 77.
+As one space is always inserted as separation between the first and second column, as well as between the second and third column, the sum of `ARGPARSER_MAX_COL_WIDTH_1`, [`ARGPARSER_MAX_COL_WIDTH_2`](#argparser_max_col_width_2), and [`ARGPARSER_MAX_COL_WIDTH_3`](#argparser_max_col_width_3) should equal 77.
 As long options are longer than short options, the second column should be far wider than the first.
 The help text in the third column consists of human-readable words and is thus less bound to word wrapping restrictions.
 By this, it is easier to set the third column's width to 77 characters minus the total width of the unwrapped first two columns to get an optimized help message layout.

 ### `ARGPARSER_MAX_COL_WIDTH_2`